What Is Disseminated

 - are pregnant

 - have AIDS or HIV

 medical history.
-You should let your doctor know if you have recently traveled to
+You should let your doctor know if you’ve recently traveled to

 Your doctor will then perform one or

-your lungs to look for infection or blockage.
+your lungs to look for an infection or blockage.

 Sputum Smear or Culture